charb29/GolfMaxApplication/README.md

 - Leaderboard option for local courses
 - Local courses to select from
 - The ability for a user to add a course that is not already in the application and having it saved for all the other users
+- Deploying it on the Google Play Store

 ## Golf Definitions 🏌️‍♂️
 Score = What the player scores during their round.